 - In a deep skillet, over medium-high heat, add 2 tablespoons of the oil.
 Let the pan heat up for a few minutes.

-- Add the chicken pieces (do not crowd the pan - I recommend doing 2 batches), shaking off the excess cornstarch prior to adding them to the pan.
-Cook for 4 minutes and then flip and cook another 3-4 minutes or so (I flip using tongs to make it easy).
-Chicken should be browned and cooked through (165F).
-For the second batch, I add another tablespoon of olive oil to the pan.
-Transfer each batch of the chicken to a plate once it's done.
+- You will cook the chicken in two batches to get the best browning.
+Add half the chicken to the skillet, shaking off the excess cornstarch prior to adding it to the pan.
+Cook for 4 minutes and then flip and cook for another 3–4 minutes or so.
+I flip using tongs to make it easy.
+The chicken should be browned and cooked through.
+Transfer to a plate.
+Repeat for the second batch, adding the third tablespoon of olive oil to the skillet.

 - If the pan is dry, add a small splash of olive oil (a teaspoon or so), and then add the onions.
 Cook for 1 minute, stirring a few times.